pvalderas/tap-example/docker/README.md

 **Please note** that Camunda port 8080 is mapped to the same port on the local machine, so please check that it is not being used by another application..

-Once containers are executed, you can checked the Elder People Tap is deploued in the Camunda server by connecting with the user/pass demo/demo to:
+Once containers are executed, you can check the Elder People Tap is deployed in the Camunda server by connecting with the user/pass (demo/demo) to:

 ```
 http://localhost:8080/camunda/app/cockpit/default/#/login